Covid-19: How does it compare to the cold and flu?

 A woman administering a cold remedyWinter 2020 will be unlike any other, though the year has taught us some important lessons in disease control.
 Most of the guidance we've followed throughout the year can arm us against the threat of other common illnesses.

 First and foremost, the key to good health is a healthy lifestyle.
 Eat healthy, nutritious food and stay hydrated.
-By eating plenty of fresh fruits and vegetables, you can help support your immune system and make it more effective at fighting off infections.
+By eating a variety of fresh fruits and vegetables, you can help support your immune system and enhance its effectiveness in fighting off infections.

 While it's certainly the time for merriment, avoid excessive alcohol consumption and moderate the amount of processed sugars you consume.

-Practice good hygiene to avoid catching germs by washing your hands for at least 20 seconds, and scrubbing under your fingernails.
-Cover your mouth and nose with a tissue - or your sleeve - when you cough and sneeze.
+Practice good hygiene to avoid catching germs by washing your hands for at least 20 seconds and scrubbing under your fingernails.
+Cover your mouth and nose with a tissue—or your sleeve—when you cough and sneeze.
 Disinfect shared surfaces, such as keyboards, telephones, door handles and remote controls whenever possible.
-You don't need to go overboard, but being aware of places where germs can survive and keeping them clean can help to reduce your risk.
+You don't need to go overboard, but being aware of places where germs can survive and keeping them clean can help reduce your risk.

 Social distancing, wearing a facemask when outside and adhering to government guidelines are all important to lessen the risk of passing on or catching Covid-19.
 You can find what restrictions apply in your area on the government website.

 Get the flu vaccine if you are eligible.
-The vaccination is offered every year on the NHS to help protect people who are at risk of flu and its complications.
+The vaccination is offered annually on the NHS to help protect people at risk of flu and its complications.
 It is particularly important this year because if you are at higher risk from coronavirus, you are also more at risk of problems from the flu.
-Also, if you get the flu and coronavirus at the same time, you are more likely to be seriously ill.
+Additionally, if you contract both the flu and coronavirus simultaneously, you are more likely to experience severe illness.

-Taking these preventative measures can help you to stay healthy and reduce your risk of becoming ill over winter.
+Taking these preventive measures can help you stay healthy and reduce your risk of getting ill over winter.

 What To Do If You Feel Unwell?

-If you feel unwell, it is important to pay attention to any symptoms worsening.
-Especially if you fall into a Covid-19 high-risk group, which includes people over 60, people with underlying medical conditions and pregnant women.
+If you feel unwell, it is important to pay attention to any worsening symptoms, especially if you fall into a Covid-19 high-risk group, which includes people over 60, people with underlying medical conditions and pregnant women.

-If you are experiencing any of the main symptoms of Covid-19, it is important that you get tested as soon as possible.
-If you test positive for Covid-19, you should self isolate to prevent passing the virus on to others.
+If you are experiencing any of the main symptoms of COVID-19, you must get tested as soon as possible.
+If you test positive for COVID-19, you should self-isolate to prevent passing the virus on to others.

-You can also get yourself tested for both Covid-19 and the flu, if you have conflicting symptoms, so you can find out for definite which is affecting you.
+You can also get tested for both COVID-19 and the flu if you have conflicting symptoms, so you can determine which is affecting you.

 These treatments can help reduce the severity of your symptoms while your body fights the infection.